This year for the New Year’s holiday we asked our readers to share their Vasilopita photos with us.

 We know what you’re thinking, “Wait, that’s not Vasilopita…”

 You’re right — it’s actually Spankopita prepared by our reader Natasha M., who told us about her family’s own New Year’s tradition.

-My mom always put two — one for the house and one for the store — that was most likely so the four kids wouldn’t fight.
-But she told us that when she was growing up they didn’t have money for things like sugar, so my yiayia would make spanakopita and put the coin there and that’s what they would have for lunch.
+“My mom always put two — one for the house and one for the store — that was most likely so the four kids wouldn’t fight,” Natasha said.
+“But she told us that when she was growing up they didn’t have money for things like sugar, so my yiayia would make spanakopita and put the coin there and that’s what they would have for lunch.
 So that’s what we grew up on too! “

 Is The Pappas Post worth $5 a month for all of the content you read?
 On any given month, we publish dozens of articles that educate, inform, entertain, inspire and enrich thousands who read The Pappas Post.
 I’m asking those who frequent the site to chip in and help keep the quality of our content high — and free.
-Visit our Patreon page and start your monthly support today.
-When you become a Patron, you’ll also join an exclusive group of supporters that will have access to additional content and special offers that will be created just for you.
+Click here and start your monthly or annual support today.
+If you choose to pay (a) $5/month or more or (b) $50/year or more then you will be able to browse our site completely ad-free!